ELEPHANT RESEARCH PROJECT SUMMARY

 STUDENT AND VOLUNTEER OPPORTUNITIES

-Students and volunteers who join the elephant research project will be participating in:
+No specific qualifications are required for this project.
+Students and volunteers who join the project will be participating in:

-- Individual elephant identificaton and development of ID database
+- Individual elephant identification and development of ID database

 - Data entry and GIS mapping